okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 layout: Guides
 ---

-Use this guide to learn how to submit a Single Sign-On (SSO) integration to the Okta Integration Network (OIN) team using the OIN Wizard.
+Use this guide to learn how to submit an SSO integration to the Okta Integration Network (OIN) team using the OIN Wizard.

 ---